-516 ARTS presents a solo exhibition Afton Love, a northern New Mexico-based artist, who works across media, including graphite, beeswax, clay, wool, and resin.
+516 ARTS presents Perfect Union, a solo exhibition by Afton Love, a northern New Mexico-based artist, who works across media, including graphite, beeswax, clay, wool, and resin.
 Her immersive installation sized drawings and exploratory sculpture aim to call attention to our human condition in connection with the natural world.

 Afton Love makes work that asks the viewer to approach.
 Her large scale drawings of erosional rock formations invite you to step in and engage with the scale and proportion of the work.
 Loves sculptures replicate geologic patterns and evoke experience or direct interaction with the land using a variety of materials and processes.
 As an exploration of formation vs transformation, and interiority vs surface, this exhibition merges materiality and imagery to reference our human experience of body and time.

 Perfect Union explores geology and an interest in how rocks are created and transformed on the earth’s surface.
 Describing sedimentary rocks as fragile bodies that constantly lose their layers due to constant friction and interaction with the environment, Love states, “We cannot access the interior of things or people, only the thin layer of surface that covers them where a limited portion of reality is manifested.
 The stone is a metaphor for our planet and ourselves.”

 On view concurrently with Neal Ambrose-Smith: The (Tense) Present in the downstairs gallery, both exhibitions seek to give perspective on the chaos and tumult in the world by exploring two different approaches to looking at the passage of time.
 Love’s work shares a geological sense of time.
 Her large-scale drawings of rock formations consider the time span of hundreds of thousands of years.
 In contrast, Ambrose-Smith’s body of work channels his responses to the current political and social upheaval.